 |Phosphodiesterase 5 (PDE5) Inhibitors: sildenafil tadalafil vardenafil||↑PDE5 inhibitors||

-Coadministration with STRIBILD may result in an increase in PDE-5 inhibitor associated adverse events, including hypotension, syncope, visual disturbances, and priapism.
+Coadministration with STRIBILD may result in an increase in PDE-5 inhibitor associated adverse reactions, including hypotension, syncope, visual disturbances, and priapism.

 |Sedative/hypnotics: Benzodiazepines: e.g. Parenterally administered midazolam clorazepate diazepam estazolam flurazepam buspirone zolpidem||↑sedatives/hypnotics||Concomitant use of parenteral midazolam with STRIBILD may increase plasma concentrations of midazolam.
 Coadministration should be done in a setting that ensures close clinical monitoring and appropriate medical management in case of respiratory depression and/or prolonged sedation.
 Dosage reduction for midazolam should be considered, especially if more than a single dose of midazolam is administered.
 Coadministration of oral midazolam with STRIBILD is contraindicated.